Aliases for ACTL6B Gene

 Previous GeneCards Identifiers for ACTL6B Gene

 The protein encoded by this gene is a member of a family of actin-related proteins (ARPs) which share significant amino acid sequence identity to conventional actins.
 Both actins and ARPs have an actin fold, which is an ATP-binding cleft, as a common feature.
 The ARPs are involved in diverse cellular processes, including vesicular transport, spindle orientation, nuclear migration and chromatin remodeling.
 This gene encodes a subunit of the BAF (BRG1/brm-associated factor) complex in mammals, which is functionally related to SWI/SNF complex in S. cerevisiae and Drosophila; the latter is thought to facilitate transcriptional activation of specific genes by antagonizing chromatin-mediated transcriptional repression.
 This subunit may be involved in the regulation of genes by structural modulation of their chromatin, specifically in the brain. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ACTL6B Gene

 ACTL6B (Actin-Like 6B) is a Protein Coding gene.
-Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and Prostate Cancer.
+Among its related pathways are Transcription Ligand-dependent activation of the ESR1/SP pathway and Chromatin organization.
 GO annotations related to this gene include transcription coactivator activity and structural constituent of cytoskeleton.
 An important paralog of this gene is ACTL6A.